patrickm663/claim-prediction-in-julia/README.md

 - **ClaimNb:** Number of claims that occured per policyholder in the year (max = 4)
 - **ClaimAmount:** Sum of claim payments in AUD

 When dummy encoded (dropping one feature per class as a baseline), we get 23 features feeding into our model.
-The train/test split is
+The train/test split is 70-30 using partitioned random sampling to maintain a similar distribution of the target variable.

 ## Model Architecture
 The ANN comprises of 23 input neurons, one hidden layer with 10 neurons and a tanh activation function, and a single output neuron with a sigmoid activation function.
 ADAM is used as its optimiser using default parameters.
 The ANN is trained on 2'000 epochs.